NREL/mappymatch/README.md

 # yamm
-"yet another map matcher" is a library that maintains a collection of map matching algorithms and wrappers
+"yet another map matcher" is a pure-python package developed by the National Renewable Energy Laboratory that maintains a collection of map matching algorithms and wrappers.
+The package was designed for ease of use and portabilty across platforms.

 ## Setup